 By 2021-22, UNCG will receive $35,447,019 in research and development sponsored program awards and licensing income, an increase of 19.8% ($5,858,522 additional over a base of $29,588,497).

 From UNC Greensboro: UNC Greensboro’s faculty, staff, and students are redefining the public research university as an inclusive, collaborative, and responsive institution that makes a difference in the communities we serve.
-UNCG is one of just 50 doctoral universities in the country classified by the Carnegie Foundation as having both “higher research activity” and a deep, broad, and sustained commitment to community engagement.
+UNCG is one of just 50 doctoral universities in the country classified by the Carnegie Foundation as having both “higher research activity” and a sustained commitment to community engagement.
 UNCG research makes a difference.
-We’ve helped develop strategies for using technology to promote global development and data to foster healthier neighborhoods.
+We’ve developed strategies for using technology to promote global development and data to foster healthier neighborhoods.
 We’ve harnessed virtual reality to help stroke victims and developed a wearable device to help patients monitor heart health.
-UNCG continues to expand campus infrastructure and amenities to accommodate growth, fuel ongoing research productivity, and catalyze community-engaged partnerships.
-A new 180,000-square-foot Nursing and Instructional Building is now under construction on campus and will provide additional space for cutting edge research.
-The university is also exploring several new projects along its Millennial Campus corridor to help create facilitate public/private partnerships and research opportunities.
-Greater productivity will amplify our impact in many ways, allowing faculty to bring cutting-edge research to their classrooms, providing greater opportunities for undergraduate and graduate students to engage in research, and bringing additional resources to help us address the complex problems of today.
+UNCG continues to expand campus infrastructure and amenities to accommodate growth, fuel research productivity, and catalyze community-engaged partnerships.
+A 180,000-square-foot Nursing and Instructional Building is now open, providing state-of-the-art space for research.
+The university is also exploring several projects along its Millennial Campus corridor to facilitate public/private partnerships and research opportunities.

 By fall 2021, UNCG will enroll 5,436 rural students, a 9.4% increase over 2016 levels (469 additional rural students over a base of 4,967).

-From UNC Greensboro: UNCG prides itself on being in the heart of the city of Greensboro, but we recognize that, to serve all North Carolinians, we must extend our reach far beyond the city limits.
+From UNC Greensboro: UNCG prides itself on being in the heart of the city of Greensboro, but recognizes that we must serve all North Carolinians.
 Our co-admission programs with community colleges will help us grow rural enrollment.
-In addition, we are investing in other strategies for expanding access to rural students.
-For example, 2018-19 was the inaugural year for the Moss Street Partnership School, located in Rockingham County.
-Not only has this school begun to bring state-of-the-art education to elementary school students, it will also allow us to talk early and often with students and families about the benefits of pursuing a college education and the steps needed to do so.
-Together with our co-admission program with Rockingham Community College, students in the rural Rockingham County will have a clearer pathway to becoming Spartans.
+We are also investing in other strategies for expanding access to rural students.
+For example, the Moss Street Partnership School brings state-of-the-art education to elementary students, and allows us to talk with students and families about the benefits of a college education.
+Together with our co-admission program with Rockingham Community College, students in rural Rockingham County have a clearer pathway to becoming Spartans.
 In 2020, UNCG joined other System schools in offering Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP), funded by the Department of Education.
 UNCG’s GEAR UP works with target high schools in low-income and rural areas in the state to assist students in their transitions to college.